 When you find a worthwhile reading in a research database, you have several options as to how to make this work available to your students.
-Among these are making photocopies, putting a copy on reserve in the library, downloading a copy and posting it to your Blackboard course, or linking to the article in the database through Blackboard.
+Among these are making photocopies, putting a copy on reserve in the library, downloading a copy and posting in your course, or linking to the article in the database through Canvas.
 Issues to consider when deciding on how to make reading material available to students include not only which option would be more convenient for you and your students but also which option falls within Fair Use copyright guidelines.
 Providing persistent links to articles or books is a one-stop shopping option that allows the database vendor to handle the copyright issues.

 What are persistent links?

 Persistent links, also called PURLS (Persistent Uniform Resource Locators), stable links, or durable links, are web addresses that remain consistent and seldom change over time.
 For example, the Thomas Nelson library home page can always be reliably reached at http://tncc.edu/library.
 However, a link to an article in one of the library’s databases could change each time you try to access it, because databases often create temporary session links at the moment you access them.